openedx/edx-documentation/en_us/course_authors/source/getting_started/accessibility.rst

 In such cases, you need special software, such as Adobe Acrobat Professional, to enhance the accessibility of the PDF.
 PDFs that are created from scanned documents require a preliminary Optical Character Recognition (OCR) step to generate a text version of the document.
-The procedure checks documents for accessibility barriers, adds properties and tags for document structure, sets the document’s language, and adds alternative text for images.
+The procedure checks documents for accessibility barriers, adds properties and tags for document structure, sets the document's language, and adds alternative text for images.

 **Resources**